Mohamed-Ghannam/Prodigy_InfoTech_Internship/README.md

 - **Feature Selection**: Using Lasso for selecting the most relevant features, reducing model complexity, and enhancing prediction accuracy.
 (Advanced point)

-- **Modeling**: Implementing multiple machine learning models, including Ridge, Lasso,  linear regression and more advanced techniques like random forests and XGBoost.
+- **Modeling**: Implementing multiple machine learning models, including Ridge, Lasso,  linear regression, Stochastic Gradient Descent and more advanced techniques like random forests and XGBoost.
 - **Model Evaluation**: Comparing models using performance metrics such as Root Mean Squared Error (RMSE) and R-squared.